RHInception/re-docs/writing_workers.rst

 **parse parameters**
    If our worker requires any unique information to do its job, then it must parse that information from the parameters provided by the FSM.
-This step typically involves verify everything it needs to operate was provided and is valid.
+This step typically involves verifying everything it needs to operate was provided and is valid.

    This information often includes reading which sub-command (if